 Welcome to the Department of Social and Behavioral Sciences!
 We invite you to get to know our Department by exploring our website.
-In addition, our Curriculum Guide offers a wealth of information about our programs.
-Should you have additional questions or would like to be put in touch with a current student, please contact Michele Brooks, Academic Coordinator or Elizabeth Solomon, Assistant Director for Academic Affairs and Fellowship Programs.
+Should you have any questions or would like to be put in touch with a current student, please contact Michele Brooks, Academic Coordinator or Elizabeth Solomon, Assistant Director for Academic Affairs and Fellowship Programs.
 To connect with a current student please see our listings here.
 Below is a list of frequently asked questions we typically receive from prospective students.

 How do you evaluate applications?
 What do you look for in applicants?